joelguittet/meta-chip-examples/meta-chip-example-java/README.md

 See the README file of the meta-chip layer (from my GitHub https://github.com/myfreescalewebpage/meta-chip) to check details about building and flashing images on the C.H.I.P. board.

+### chip-image-example-java-helloworld

-After flashing the image on the C.H.I.P. board, the file "helloworld.jar" will be in "/home/root".
+After flashing the image on the C.H.I.P. board, the file "helloworld.jar" will be in "/usr/local/java".
 Execute the following command:

-	java -classpath /home/root -jar /home/root/helloworld.jar
+	java -jar /usr/local/java/helloworld.jar

 The text "Hello World!" in the console indicates that the application is correctly executed.

+### chip-image-example-java-dio

+After flashing the image on the C.H.I.P. board, the file "gpio.jar" will be in "/usr/local/java".
+Connect a LED throw a resitor on the pin PE5 (CSI-D1 on C.H.I.P.).
+Execute the following command:

+	java -Djava.security.policy=/home/root/java.policy -jar /usr/local/java/gpio.jar PE5

+The LED is blinking several times and the application terminates.

+Important note: the policy file is set to permit access to the hardware.

 Contributing